dotnfc/DFUCmd/README.md

 # DFUCmd
-A usb dfu util based on STMicroelectronics DfuSe v3.0.5
+An usb dfu util based on STMicroelectronics DfuSe v3.0.5

 # Note
 > 1. This repo has only one output: DFUCmd.exe (Win32) without any STM official DLLs.